Suraj123456789000/compasscare/README.md

  This web app will also contain the data of NGO's in your area
  # Instructions to run the program:
  1.Get the code on your pc

- 2.Navigate to pubspec.yaml file
+ 2.Navigate to pubspec.yaml file.

- 3.Type flutter pub get on terminal and then hit enter 4.Now Run flutter project by navigating to main.dart file
+ 3.Type flutter pub get on terminal and then hit enter

+ 4.Now Run flutter project by navigating to main.dart file

  5. Type flutter run on terminal.

- 6. Select chrome option and hit enter.
+ 6.Select chrome option and hit enter.

  7.Now Our project will be Displayed on
  Chrome just hit refresh and navigate through our website.